-Ultimately, if you want to get unstuck in life and free your spirit, learn to relax.
+Ultimately, if you want to free your spirit, learn to relax.

 Relax and accept the present moment, and you will be freed.
 That’s pretty much the entire philosophy of Buddhism.

 Right now, we might feel stuck in life.
-And we might trick ourselves into believing that our feelings are a reality, because your thoughts actually create your reality.
+And we might trick ourselves into believing that our feelings are a reality because your thoughts create your reality.

-Scientific studies have proven that emotions do not stem from rational interpretation of the facts.
-They’re just emotion.
+Scientific studies have proven that emotions do not stem from the rational interpretation of the facts.
+Actually, they’re just emotion.

 In 2004 scientists asked members of the electorate how they felt after hearing a negative comment about their favourite politicians.
 The results showed that emotions flared after a negative comment even if that comment was founded in truth and even if it was unimportant and trivial.
 In other words, we get emotional about abject bullshit.

 So, if you feel stuck, if you feel like you’re not free in life, realise that it is just a feeling, and do not let it influence you.